Frequently Asked New Patient Questions:

 We are closed on all major holidays.
 We will send out email announcements about any special closings, change our phone greeting to announce the change, and post the information on our doors.

-Since we are a wellness-oriented integrative medical clinic, we are not contracted with any insurance plans.
+Since we are a wellness-oriented integrative medical clinic, we are not able to be contracted with any insurance plans.
 Therefore, our services are paid for out of pocket at the time of each appointment.
-If you have a PPO as your insurance carrier or have an FSA account to use toward medical expenses; we can provide you with an itemized receipt that you can submit on your own to receive reimbursement for your services (office visits or in-office laboratory services only).
-PPO insurance plans may partially reimburse in-person appointments and lab tests, but phone appointments are usually not reimbursable.
+If you have a PPO as your insurance carrier or have an FSA account to use toward medical expenses; we can provide you with an itemized receipt that you can submit to receive reimbursement for your office visits or in-office laboratory services.
+PPO insurance plans may partially reimburse in-person and sometimes telehealth appointments and lab tests, but phone appointments are usually not reimbursable.
 Medicare patients may not submit their bills to Medicare because we are not a Medicare provider.

 Our lab facility is comfortable and inviting, and we offer specialized, personalized lab services.
-Our staff are experts in humanely performing difficult adult and pediatric venipunctures, have extensive experience with children of special needs, and a detailed understanding of accurately handling complex specimen processing.
+Our staff are experts in humanely performing all types of blood draws, including difficult adult and pediatric venipunctures, have extensive experience with children of special needs, and a detailed understanding of accurately handling complex specimen processing.
 When blood is drawn and processed in-house for shipping, the cost is based on the complexity of the blood draw and the subsequent specimen processing time.
-The blood draw and processing fees are $60 per kit, number of kits are specific to each patient.
-The cost for the laboratory to actually perform the ordered tests on the lab specimen is in addition to these processing fees - the lab staff will provide you with an individualized folder including all the tests ordered, with a breakdown of cost for tests that insurance does not cover.
+The lab staff will provide you with an individualized folder including all the tests ordered, with a breakdown of cost for tests that insurance does not cover.
 Some tests, such as stool and saliva tests, are kits that you will take home and perform at home and mail directly to the lab to process.
 If you have recent lab results (within the last 3 months), the practitioner will be more than happy to review them to see if she can make a recommendation based on the results.
 Blood draws and I.V.’s are performed by appointment only, so that there is minimal wait time for our patients.

 Parents are responsible for their children’s safety, behavior, and whereabouts at all times while in the clinic.
 Clinic staff is unable to monitor or supervise children during appointments.
 In situations of separation or divorce, additional treatment consents may apply for the non-custodial parent, and both parents may be required to attend appointments, either in person or over the phone.